Biggar rues missed opportunity for Wales

 "We were very confident going into the game that if we stuck to task we'd be right in the mix."

-Biggar refuted the claim South Africa would get stronger and Wales would get weaker in the two remaining matches in the series in Bloemfontein and Cape Town.
+Biggar rejected the claim South Africa would get stronger and Wales would get weaker in the two remaining matches in the series in Bloemfontein and Cape Town.

 "Everybody is saying how much better the Springboks will be next week but for us as well, a lot of our boys haven't played for a while," added Biggar.